jupyter-book/jupyter-book/docs/advanced/sphinx.md

     key2: value2
 ```

-By default, any options set in this section will **override** default configurations set by Jupyter Book *non-recursively*.
-That is, if you add a theme option to the `html_theme_options` dictionary in this section, it will replace the entire `html_theme_options` dictionary with the contents from this section.
-Thus, default configurations set by Jupyter Book will be lost.
+By default, any values in your `sphinx: config:` section will **entirely replace** the default configurations set by Jupyter Book.
+For example, if values are dictionaries, the whole dictionary will be replaced, not just the keys that you specify in `_config.yml`.

 Alternatively, you can choose to have Jupyter Book override default configurations *recursively* with the `recursive_update` option in the `sphinx:` section, like so: